mdehling/johnson-fast-style-transfer/README.md

 weighted sum of the losses introduced by Gatys, Ecker, and Bethge in their article _A Neural Algorithm of Artistic Style_.
-It was soon suggested by Ulyanov, Vedaldi, and Lempitsky in their note _Instance Normalization: The Missing Ingredient for Fast Stylization_ that a simple change---replacing batch normalization layers by instance normalization---would lead to a significant improvement in visual results.
+It was soon suggested by Ulyanov, Vedaldi, and Lempitsky in their note _Instance Normalization: The Missing Ingredient for Fast Stylization_ that a simple change—replacing batch normalization layers by instance normalization—would lead to a significant improvement in visual results.

 In this repository I aim to give a brief description and demonstration of Johnson's style transfer model.
 You can find the actual implementation used